Please read our Getting There page for details of the new traffic plan with all options and routes into the Galway Races.

 Binoculars can be hired on the Race course from a booth, at the rear of the Millennium Stand.

-There are two ATM machines facilities at the rear of the Millennium Stand.
+There are ten ATM machines facilities located beside the Garda hut, to the rear of the Wilson Lynch Building.

 There are numerous restaurants and bars in the Stands and on the grounds.
 Please browse our Oncourse Restaurants and Bars page for more information.